-Under pressure, the university suspends the professor with pay and launches an investigation, declaring "the safety of students is paramount."
-But a group of professors who describe themselves as pro-Palestinian write an open letter to the president of the university complaining that "there is a Palestinian exception to free speech on campus."
+Under pressure, the university suspends the professor with pay and launches an investigation, declaring, "the safety of students is paramount."
+But a group of professors who describe themselves as pro-Palestinian write an open letter to the university president complaining that "there is a Palestinian exception to free speech on campus."